Bruush Oral Care Inc. Announce - GuruFocus.com

-VANCOUVER, BC / ACCESSWIRE / December 7, 2022 / Bruush Oral Care Inc. (NASDAQ:BRSH) (the "Company") a direct-to-consumer leader in the oral care category, today announced that it entered into a securities purchase agreement with institutional investors for aggregate gross proceeds of approximately $3.0 million, before deducting fees to the placement agent and other offering expenses payable by the Company.
+VANCOUVER, BC / ACCESSWIRE / December 9, 2022 / Bruush Oral Care Inc. (NASDAQ:BRSH) (the "Company") a direct-to-consumer leader in the oral care category, today closed its previously announced private placement pursuant to a securities purchase agreement with institutional investors for aggregate gross proceeds of approximately $3.0 million, before deducting fees to the placement agent and other offering expenses payable by the Company.

-In connection with the offering, the Company will issue 4,916,667 units and pre-funded units at a purchase price of $0.60 per unit.
-The pre-funded units will be sold at the same price less the pre-funded warrant exercise price of $0.001.
+In connection with the private placement, the Company issued 4,916,668 units and pre-funded units at a purchase price of $0.60 per unit.
+The pre-funded units were sold at the same price less the pre-funded warrant exercise price of $0.001.
 Each unit and pre-funded unit consist of one share of common stock (or common stock equivalent) and one non-tradable warrant exercisable for one share of common stock at a price of $0.60.
 The warrants have a term of 5.5 years from the issuance date.

-The offering is expected to close on or about December 9, 2022, subject to the satisfaction of customary closing conditions.

-Aegis Capital Corp. is acting as the Exclusive Placement Agent in connection with the offering.
+Aegis Capital Corp. acted as the Exclusive Placement Agent in connection with the offering.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.